Updated for tax year 2020

 Extra opportunities to save

 In addition to home energy credits, a variety of other tax breaks and deductions are available to homeowners.
 Several government agencies and utilities offer “green” incentives.
-Check out U.S. Department of Energy to see what additional energy-saving home improvement benefits may be available in your state.
+Check out the U.S. Department of Energy to see what additional energy-saving home improvement benefits may be available in your state.